ScottLogic/OpenInferESG/backend/tests/Ragas/utils/README.md

 ## Output Files

+All output files will be stored inside the Files folder within the Ragas folder:

 - `ragas_evaluation_dataset.jsonl`: Initial JSONL file with questions and references
 - `ragas_evaluation_with_responses.jsonl`: Enriched JSONL with API responses
 - `evaluation_results.csv`: Evaluation metrics for each question and average scores